Nbisiing Indigenous

 COURSE OFFERINGS

-- Nbisiing Indigenous Cultural Competency – This full-day (6-hour) immersive, in-person learning session is done completely in the Sharing Circle using traditional protocols.
+- Nbisiing Indigenous Cultural Competency – This full-day (6-hour+) immersive, in-person learning session is done completely in the Sharing Circle using traditional protocols.
 It can also take place in an Indigenous space.
 In that way, it is truly an immersive experience, that requires focus, active participation and setting aside colonial ways for the day.
-When possible, this training will a traditional knowledge holder and Elder.
+It is delivered by a traditional teacher and Indigenous Traditional knowledge holder.
+When requested, this training may include participation of an additional Elder.

 - Venue: In-person, your space – OR – a local, Indigenous space (ex.
 Friendship Centre).
 NOTE: Your space will need a large, open circle and accommodate Indigenous ceremony.

-- Nbisiing Indigenous Awareness Training – This 4-hour, in-person learning session includes the full breadth of the Nbisiing Indigenous Cultural Awareness training but is done in a compressed, yet interactive learning experience.
+- Nbisiing Indigenous Awareness Training – This 4-hour+, in-person learning session includes the full breadth of the Nbisiing Cultural Competency learning content but is done in a compressed, yet interactive learning experience.

 - Venue: In-person, in your space.
 NOTE: Your space will need a large, open circle and accommodate Indigenous ceremony.

-- Virtual, instructor-led Indigenous Awareness Training – This 4-hour, virtual, instructor-led learning session includes the full breadth of the Nbisiing Indigenous Cultural Awareness training is designed for larger, de-centralized teams.
+- Virtual, instructor-led Indigenous Awareness Training – This 4-hour, virtual, instructor-led learning session includes the full breadth of the Nbisiing Indigenous Cultural Awareness training but is designed and offered for larger, de-centralized teams.

 - Venue: Online via Zoom, Webex or Microsoft Team